shruti041/Employee_attrition_prediction/README.md

 ![Sorry! .png file is also added you can check]("https://github.com/shruti041/HR_ANALYTICS_FOR_EMPLOYEE_ATTRITION_PREDICTION/blob/main/Screenshot%202025-05-20%20231245.png")
 ### Best Model Selection
 After the evaluation, it was determined that the gradient boosting algorithm performed the best, with an accuracy of 89.12%. <br>
+So we trained the [model](https://github.com/shruti041/HR_ANALYTICS_FOR_EMPLOYEE_ATTRITION_PREDICTION/blob/main/Gradient_Boosting.py) and save the model and label encoders. <br>
+### Simulation Environment
+VSCode for Python writing, debugging and handling the code. <br>
+To make the frontend user-friendly, Streamlit was decided upon for its ease of use.
+With Streamlit, it became easy to develop machine learning models and release them quickly, allowing users to analyze their data, find information and test results with no trouble.